melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 Complete source code for the plugin is at [github](https://github.com/Melown/vts-browser-unity-plugin).
-Use the github issues for reporting problems or suggestions.
+Use the github issues for questions, reporting problems or suggestions.

 Documentation for the whole VTS is at
 [Read the Docs](https://melown.readthedocs.io).

-Contact us at vts-plugin@melown.com for further support.
+Contact us at vts-plugin@melown.com for further support (check the github issues first!).

 ## Demos